 Piano Insights Author

-Mikelle is a classically trained piano player and former piano teacher who has been in the piano retail industry for over two decades.
+Mikelle is a classically trained pianist and former piano teacher who has been in the piano retail industry for over 20 years.
 Her dream piano is a Yamaha S5X.
 She currently provides expert insights for Piano Gallery to share information and advice for buying, playing, and enjoying the piano.
-When she's not writing or playing piano, she's spending time with her four kids, tending her vegetable garden, boondocks camping, hiking, or cooking overly-extravagant meals for friends.
+When she's not writing or playing piano, she's spending time with her four kids, tending her vegetable garden, boondock camping, hiking, or cooking overly-extravagant meals for friends.

 Further Reading...